5 Steps for Aligning IT Strategy with Business Strategy Effectively

 To ensure ongoing alignment between IT strategy and business goals, organizations must adopt essential practices that drive success:

-3. Solicit Feedback: Actively gathering feedback from stakeholders across the organization is vital for identifying areas for improvement.
+3. Gather Feedback: Actively gathering feedback from stakeholders across the organization is vital for identifying areas for improvement.
 This collaborative approach fosters collective responsibility and enhances the IT plan to better align with organizational priorities.

 The central node represents the main goal of aligning IT strategy.
 Each branch shows a key practice that supports this goal, with further details on actions to take under each practice.